ShunSakurai/easy_paste/README.md

 - Prepare the installer
 - Prepare the icon
 - Make the "Open files" dialog more useful
-- Calculate the weighted words
-- Preview the task sheet (calculated words and time table)
 - Create your own heading formats

 ### Maybe later
 - Save last used settings
+- Make the weighted words compatible with non-Excel programs

 ### Features not coming
 - Support HTML format to count characters.
 It turned out we can use word counts for Asian characters